department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   <div class="link">
     <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=payment-history"><b>View Your VA Disability Payments History</b></a>
-    <p>Check the status of your VA disability and pension payments and certain survivor benefits.</p>
+    <p>Check the status of your VA disability and pension payments.
+You can also see certain survivor benefits.</p>
   </div>

 </section>